 - Items too heavy for easy lifting onto a truck by two people.

-- Engine blocks, tyres or any other car parts.
+- Engine blocks, car batteries, tyres and body parts or any other car parts.

 - Chemicals or liquids, including engine oil.